Where was the first bank in Walnut Creek?

 What was Walnut Creek’s original name?

-You can learn the answers to these and other intriguing questions about Walnut Creek by taking a free Downtown History Tour — either a Guided Downtown History Tour or, if you prefer, you can explore Walnut Creek’s heritage at your own pace through the self-guided, cellphone based Downtown Heritage Walk.
+You can learn the answers to these and other intriguing questions about Walnut Creek by taking our Downtown History Tour — either a Downtown History Guided Walking Tours or, if you prefer, you can explore Walnut Creek’s heritage at your own pace through the self-guided, cellphone based Downtown Heritage Walk.

 The Historical Society also offers tours of the Shadelands Ranch house and museum and special educational information at the library.
 The public also is welcome to visit Borges Ranch, a cattle ranch from the early 1900s that is a site on the National Register of Historic Places.
 Borges Ranch is located in Shell Ridge, part of the preserved open space areas of the City of Walnut Creek.

-Downtown History Tours are a popular and easy way to learn about Walnut Creek history.
+Downtown History Guided Walking Tours are a popular and easy way to learn about Walnut Creek history.

-The Walnut Creek Historical Society offers free docent-led downtown history tours on the second Saturday of each month, March through October.
+The Walnut Creek Historical Society offers a docent-led downtown history tours on the second Saturday of each month, March through October.

-This easy, 60-90 minute guided walking tour on city sidewalks brings to life the early times and development of what has become a Bay Area destination city.
+This easy, 60-90 minute Downtown History Guided Walking Tours on city sidewalks brings to life the early times and development of what has become a Bay Area destination city.
 It’s a new way to experience our city — and a perfect chance to spend a morning and then stay to enjoy all that downtown Walnut Creek has to offer.

-- Registration required.
-Please use the following this link below to sign up for a tour.
+- Registration and tickets required.
+Please use the following this link below to sign up and get your tickets for a tour.
 Tour will be canceled if not enough participants register.

 - Start time: 9:30 am